-This specification defines the NetWare Link Services Protocol (NLSP), which provides Link State routing for IPX networks.
+This document defines the NetWare[®] Link Services Protocol[TM] (NLSP[TM]) specification, which provides link state routing for Internetwork Packet Exchange[TM] (IPX[TM]) networks.
 Routing is the function in network computing that accomplishes two objectives:

-- End-to-end delivery of data traffic over an internetwork; an internetwork contains disjoint media segments, so traffic must be relayed from segment to segment to reach its destination. - Accommodation to the characteristics of the diverse underlying datalink transmission media; the links used in modern networks vary dramatically, and routing smoothes over the differences for the benefit of more general-purpose software components.
+- End-to-end delivery of data traffic over an internetwork; an internetwork contains disjoint media segments, so traffic must be relayed from segment to segment to reach its destination. - Accommodation to the characteristics of the diverse underlying data-link transmission media; the links used in modern networks vary dramatically, and routing smoothes over the differences for the benefit of more general-purpose software components.